Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 ```

 A prudent step to ensure you have a valid configuration is to run `basistheory`'s provider validations against your current
 configuration.
-These configurations only uses local resources to validate against the downloaded provider and does not talk
+This command only uses local resources to validate against the downloaded provider and does not talk to any
-to any remote resources.
+remote resources.
+If your configuration is valid the command prints out `Success!
+The configuration is valid.`.

 ```bash
 terraform validate